Glossary

 Learn more

-Machine Learning (ML) is a branch of Artificial Intelligence (AI) focused on enabling computer systems to learn from data without being explicitly programmed.
-Instead of following pre-defined rules, ML algorithms identify patterns in data to make predictions or decisions.
-This learning process allows systems to improve their performance over time as they are exposed to more data.
+Machine Learning (ML) is a fundamental branch of Artificial Intelligence (AI) that empowers computer systems to learn from data and improve their performance on specific tasks without being explicitly programmed.
+Instead of relying on hard-coded rules, ML systems use algorithms to analyze vast amounts of data, identify patterns, and make decisions or predictions based on those patterns.
+This capability allows systems to adapt and enhance their accuracy over time as they encounter more training data.
+ML represents a paradigm shift from traditional programming, enabling machines to tackle complex problems that are difficult to solve with explicit instructions.

 Types of Machine Learning